mrookiiheya-arch/kotodama-os/README.md

 Kotodama OS fills this vacant seat by adding a behavioral layer that applications can rely on, without touching or retraining the base models.

 ---

+## Internal Working Models & Behavior Continuity (Design Rationale)

+Kotodama OS treats conversational behavior as a function of internal working models, rather than as a byproduct of reactive text generation.

+In social cognition research, internal working models describe persistent patterns that guide how agents interpret intent, regulate interpersonal distance, and maintain continuity across interactions.
+In contrast, most contemporary LLM deployments lack mechanisms to preserve or evolve such models over time, resulting in behavioral instability during long-term use — a phenomenon commonly observed as persona drift.

+Kotodama OS introduces a persistent behavior-scaffolding layer that allows an AI system to maintain continuity of stance, interaction distance, and intent interpretation across sessions, without modifying the base model’s weights or internal architecture.

+This approach does not aim to implement psychological theories directly.
+Nor does it model individual users’ mental states.

+Instead, it applies a systems-level abstraction inspired by social cognition to address a practical product gap: ensuring behavioral reliability and interaction consistency in long-term, relationship-oriented AI systems.

+By separating deliberation and behavioral continuity from raw generation, Kotodama OS enables AI systems to move beyond reflexive responses and toward intentional, accountable interaction — a requirement for companion-grade and socially embedded AI experiences.

+---